WilDoane/TDD-JavaScript-Demo/README.txt

 Once your tests are green, you can open the runApp.html file in the src/ directory in order to see your application running in the browser.

+When one task is closely related to the previous task, you should begin by copying your previous app.js file from the src/ directory of the previous task to the src/ directory of the new task.

 PLAIN TEXT EDITORS